Curnow School has offered music therapy since 2005

 The aim of music therapy is to bring out a person’s musical creativity in order to develop positive changes in behaviour, emotional and physical wellbeing, and communication.

 A music therapist is a skilled musician who has undergone professional music therapy training at post-graduate level.
-All professional music therapists are registered with the Health Professions Council and you can check them out on-line (see links below).
+All professional music therapists are registered with the Health Professions Council; further information can be found on-line (see links below).

-In the therapy room you’ll find a range of enticing instruments including keyboards, guitars, big African drums, congas, microphones, amplifiers, xylophones, gongs and various percussion.
-Pupils are encouraged to use any (or all!) of these to play music – and in doing so they communicate something of their inner world.
-This then becomes what the therapist works with.
+In the music therapy room you’ll find a range of enticing instruments including keyboards, guitars, big African drums, congas, microphones, amplifiers, xylophones, gongs and various percussion.
+Pupils/students are encouraged to use any (or all!) of these to play music – and in doing so they communicate something of their inner world; this then becomes what the therapist works with.

-Our music therapist, Robin Bates, trained at the Royal Welsh College of Music in Cardiff.
-He also works in the Child Development Centre at the Royal Cornwall Hospital at Treliske and in some mainstream schools.
+Our music therapist, Robin Bates, trained at the Royal Welsh College of Music in Cardiff; Robin also supervises state-registered music therapists in Cornwall and across the South West.

-He works intensively one-to-one and with groups; and he liaises with teachers and other support staff.
-Robin contributes to Annual Reviews and writes reports for parents/carers of the pupils he is working with.
-He also runs twice-yearly workshops for parents/carers where he explains and illustrates how he works and where you have the opportunity, over biscuits and tea, to ask any questions you might have.
+Robin contributes to Annual Reviews and writes reports for parents/carers of the pupils/students he has worked with; he also runs twice-yearly workshops for parents/carers to explain and illustrate how he works and where parents have the opportunity, over biscuits and tea, to ask any questions they might have.